luka-zitnik/qualityprogramming.works/_posts/2018-05-02-introducing-frontend-development-practices-into-your-php.md

 ## Test Watchers

-[Jest](https://facebook.github.io/jest/en/) has spoiled the frontend community with it's [intelligent watcher](https://facebook.github.io/jest/docs/en/cli.html#watch).
+[Jest](https://facebook.github.io/jest/en/) has spoiled the frontend community with its [intelligent watcher](https://facebook.github.io/jest/docs/en/cli.html#watch).
 [Mocha](https://github.com/mochajs/mocha) and other test runners possibly as much.
 In PHP, [Peridot](http://peridot-php.github.io/) is up to the challenge, and beggining last year, there's [a watcher](https://github.com/spatie/phpunit-watcher) for PHPUnit tests.

 ## Afterword